Total posts:

 Writer's Welcome WagonOf course.
 Let's say that Bryan and Finn had started out as images, and I've deepened their characterizations over the span of almost two years.

-Behind you!As detailed in the character origins topic I made a day ago, Derzin was originally a bland slate in the story to have someone wielding handblades.
+Stop.
+Penny Time!As detailed in the character origins topic I made a day ago, Derzin was originally a bland slate in the story to have someone wielding handblades.
 I had the idea to kill him off in the second book, and have him interact with the former Mooks, who are characterized as a Hive Mind barely-organic species, and have him gradually assimilated into their Gestalt because he received a replacement arm.
 Now he becomes sort of an ascended personality, in a species where any individually is reserved for monarchs, at a rate of thousands per leader

 Me and my friend's collaborative webcomic: Forged Men

 Easily entertainedKokabiel is a strange case — it started as a morally ambiguous Enigmatic Minion, looking out for the protagonist and its family for its own reasons but otherwise serving its master without question.
 But as time progressed and it started to develop a rapport with its organic wards, it went from "polite, patient, and utterly devoid of any sort of human morality" to "cranky, arrogant, sarcastic, but genuinely concerned about the well-being of others."
 Unfortunately, I'm not entirely sure if it was an evolution per se, or just proof I'm not a good enough writer to pull off a character with true Blue and Orange Morality for any length of time.